 Bill 25 would provide the option for developers to create naturally cooled homes and buildings and uses a point system that rewards efficient appliances, large lanais, and compact homes.
 This would encourage the use of simple building measures like fans, additional window glazing, and shaded reflective walls.

 The best part?
-These improvements would cut residents’ utility energy bills in half.
+These improvements would cut residents’ energy bills by more than half.

 This new code would also require developers to install the basic wiring needed for homeowners to take full advantage of O‘ahu’s abundant sunshine by installing solar photovoltaic (PV) panels.

-The PV wiring builds on a state law requiring solar hot water heaters in most newly constructed single-family homes.
+The PV wiring builds on a state law requiring solar hot water heaters in most newly constructed single-family homes, making it cheap and easy for homeowners to add the actual PV panels.
 While the state has required this for over a decade, a loophole has made the requirement functionally moot.
 However, recent court cases and a renewed effort by the state’s Energy Office will be making good on the law’s intent that variances “will be rarely, if ever, exercised or granted.”

 Together, these provisions mean residents could expect to avoid the equivalent of 26 - 47 barrels of imported oil and save between $4,200 and $8,800 over a typical water heater lifetime of 15 years.